 A new kitten should be allowed to adjust to its home and littermates without interference from people for at least the first two weeks.
-Handling by strangers can be stressful or threatening, and may interfere with the cat’s relationship with other household pets.
+Handling by strangers can be stressful or threatening and may interfere with the cat’s relationship with other household pets.
 Kittens should not be taken away from their mothers before they are 4-6 weeks old.
-For more information, please see our handout “Kittens” on the Resources page.

 What is the minimum amount of time I should keep my cat contained?

-Please see this article about keeping cats indoors , which discusses the many benefits to keeping your cat indoors instead of allowing him or her to roam freely.
-If you do allow your cat to go outdoors, we recommend keeping him or her indoors for at least two weeks so he or she can become acclimated to your home and you can learn the habits of your new cat.
+If you allow your cat to go outdoors, we recommend keeping them indoors for at least two weeks so they can become acclimated to your home and you can learn the habits of your new cat.